Kevin O’Leary Admits ‘Shock Value’ Behind One Controversial Comment

 “This was said to be provocative on a television show and as you can appreciate, shock value brings in ratings and viewers.
 I believe unions can be beneficial to their members and have their members best interests at heart.”

-When pressed during the AMA about what statements votes should believe and which they should disregard as simply made to shock, O’Leary seemed to say that the words that come out of his mouth from now on are the ones most trustworthy.
+When pressed during the AMA about what statements voters should believe and which they should disregard as simply made to shock, O’Leary seemed to say that the words that come out of his mouth from now on are the ones most trustworthy.

 “The day I declared my bid for Leader of the Conservative Party is the day Kevin ‘the Dragon’ went silent.
 When I am travelling the country and meeting Canadians I want them to know I am listening to them and want them to believe in me the same way I believe in Canada.”